 “I speak in human terms because of the weakness of your flesh.
 For just as you presented your members as slaves of uncleanness, and of lawlessness leading to more lawlessness, so now present your members as slaves of righteousness for holiness.”
 (Rom.
 6:19 NKJV).

 Presenting yourself to God as a living sacrifice implies renouncing or releasing your claim or right to your life and to all that you possess or have.

-It also speaks of surrendering yourself and all that you have willingly, voluntarily, gladly, and entirely to God to do with your life and all that you have as He pleases.
+It also speaks of surrendering yourself and all you have willingly, voluntarily, gladly, and entirely to God to do with your life and all you have as He pleases.

-Unlike the dead animals offered as sacrifices to God under the Old Covenant, the New Covenant believers are expected to be dead only to sin, but alive to God in Christ Jesus.
+Unlike the dead animals offered as sacrifices to God under the Old Covenant, the New Covenant believers are dead only to sin but alive to God in Christ Jesus.

 Paul admonishes, “Likewise you also, reckon yourselves to be dead indeed to sin, but alive to God in Christ Jesus our Lord.”
 (Rom.
 6:11 NKJV).